 Alongside other Wildlife Trusts we campaign at a national and regional level for policies that protect and enhance our natural environment

 We have to focus our attention on the applications that have the most impact and where our comments will be most effective.
 With around 10,000 applications across Shropshire and Telford & Wrekin we are unlikely to be able to get involved with most.
-This means: